carpentries-incubator/SDC-BIDS-fMRI/_episodes/02-exploring-fmriprep.md

  Now let's try fetching specific files.
 Similar to how you would fetch BIDS data using pyBIDS, the exact same syntax will work for fMRIPREP derivatives.
 Let's try pulling just the preprocessed anatomical data.

-Recall that the anatomical folder is named as follows:
+Recall that the anatomical folder is organized as follows:

 ~~~
 tree '../data/ds000030/derivatives/fmriprep/sub-10788/anat'^